-As stated below, there are two types of spacing requirements, both of which apply to all new non-exempt wells and wells registered to provide water for oil and gas drilling, completion, or production in the District, other than those in the Brazos River Alluvium Aquifer.
+- (b) As stated below, there are two types of spacing requirements, both of which apply to all new non-exempt wells and wells registered to provide water for oil and gas drilling, completion, or production in the District, other than those in the Brazos River Alluvium.
 The first spacing rule is the distance that the well site must be from the perimeter of the real property that is assigned to that well under Rule 7.1.
-The second spacing rule is the distance that the well site must be from all permitted non-exempt wells and all registered exempt wells.

-- (1) Spacing of new non-exempt wells completed in the Simsboro Formation shall be one half foot per gallon per minute (1⁄2 ft / gpm) of average annual production rate or capacity from the perimeter of the property that is legally assigned to that well. - (21) Spacing of all new non-exempt wells completed in the District, other than the Brazos River Alluvium and Simsboro Aquifers, shall be one foot per gallon per minute (1 ft/gpm) of average annual production rate or capacity from the perimeter of the property that is legally assigned to that well.
+The second spacing rule is the distance that the well site must be from all permitted non-exempt wells and all registered exempt wells. - (1) Spacing of all new non-exempt wells completed in the District, other than the Brazos River Alluvium Aquifer, shall be one foot per gallon per minute (1 ft/gpm) of average annual production rate or capacity from the perimeter of the property that is legally assigned to that well.